- Scientific name: Lepidorhombus whiffiagonis

-Megrim is a deep sea flatfish that rarely comes into water shallower than 50m, and is more commonly found in water of 200-300 metres, but can be found all of the way down to 1000m, explaining why it is a rare catch by shore anglers.
+Megrim is a deep sea flatfish that rarely comes into water shallower than fifty metres, and is more commonly found in water of 200 – 300 metres, but can be found all of the way down to over 1000 metres, explaining why it is a rare catch by shore anglers.
 Megrim are usually found over muddy or sandy seabeds and avoid heavy or broken ground or areas with a lot of weed.
 Megrim feed on small fishes which live on or near the seabed, and will also take crustaceans and dislodged shellfish.
-Megrim migrate to the west of the British Isles and off the coast of Iceland to spawn, and there is a separate breeding ground in the Mediterranean.
-Megrim are thought to live for up to fifteen years.
+They are found in deep water all around the British Isles with their range extending from Scandinavian and Icelandic waters all of the way down to the coastline of northern Africa and into the Mediterranean.
+Megrim are believed to migrate to the west of the British Isles to spawn, while there are separate spawning grounds in the Mediterranean.